Machine learning in video games

-In video games, various artificial intelligence techniques have been used in a variety of ways, ranging from non-player character (NPC) control to procedural content generation (PCG).
-Machine learning is a subset of artificial intelligence that focuses on using algorithms and statistical models to make machines act without specific programming.
+Artificial intelligence and machine learning techniques are used in video games for a wide variety of applications such as non-player character (NPC) control, procedural content generation (PCG) and deep learning-based content generation.
+Machine learning is a subset of artificial intelligence that uses historical data to build predictive and analytical models.
 This is in sharp contrast to traditional methods of artificial intelligence such as search trees and expert systems.

 Information on machine learning techniques in the field of games is mostly known to public through research projects as most gaming companies choose not to publish specific information about their intellectual property.
 The most publicly known application of machine learning in games is likely the use of deep learning agents that compete with professional human players in complex strategy games.
 There has been a significant application of machine learning on games such as Atari/ALE, Doom, Minecraft, StarCraft, and car racing.
 Other games that did not originally exists as video games, such as chess and Go have also been affected by the machine learning.